napatswift/runpod-easyocr/README.md

 - `batched`: Use EasyOCR `readtext_batched` to process pages in a batch (default `false`).
 - `n_width`/`n_height`: When batching, resize all pages to these exact dimensions.
 If not provided and pages differ in size, the largest width/height are used.
 - `cudnn_benchmark`: Enables cuDNN benchmark mode for consistent batch sizes (default `false`).

+Orientation: The worker uses Tesseract OSD to detect and correct page orientation prior to OCR.
+This helps with multilingual documents (Thai, Chinese, English).
+Minimal orientation metadata is attached per page.

 ## Example request body